• ABOUT

 I WANT TO HAVE MY WEDDING BOUQUET PRESERVED; HOW DO I GO ABOUT doing so

-.
-I am no longer accepting bridal bouquets for bouquet preservation for 2024.
-Limited spots available for 2025.
+Limited spots are available for 2025 and 2026.
 Please email at [email protected] or inquire at the contact tab

 HOW OFTEN dO YOU RESTOCK YOUR WEBSITE